MrPoxipol/catch/README.md

-# FNT
+# Catch
-A simple logic made in JavaScript and Phaser (framework)
+A simple logic game made with JavaScript and Phaser (framework)
 ## Used technologies
 *	HTML5, CSS3
 * 	JS
 	*	Phaser

 ### Control
-Your mouse or touchscreen!
+Just your mouse or smartphone's touchscreen
 #WIP
 I'm gonna push this repo to the gh-pages branch when the game prototype will be ready (and playable ofc!).